-Regardless of your gender, balancing your sexual focus is imperative for achieving a happy and satisfying sex life
+Male or female, correctly balancing your sexual focus is imperative for achieving a happy and satisfying sex life.

 While a woman simply requires more sexual focus to switch on her libido, reach an orgasm and then to achieve multiple orgasms, it’s more of a challenge for a man to balance his sexual focus.
 He needs to stay hard and in control, which requires some fine-tuning.

 Can’t get a hard erection, erectile dysfunction, premature ejaculation and can’t ejaculate all stem from the same erotic zone, but for different reasons.
 Males can transition through any variation of the above.
 The answers to all problems are presented in my programs for that reason, so there isn’t any confusion later!

 It’s not ideal for a partner to try and retain their own state of arousal while they wait for their partner to be ready, nor does anyone want sex to be over before it has begun.
 When a woman has had enough foreplay, she immediately wants her man to switch to intercourse so she can feel him inside her.
 Then, when she’s had enough fulfilling intercourse time, she wants him to switch to ejaculation.
 This means he has to be ready to go!